Dickinson-COMP-491-492/website/docs/01-BlogSlackWikiGit.md

 #### Tasks:

 1. Create an account on a blog site.
 If you have a favorite blog site you are welcome to use it (just create a new blog for the course).
-If you do not, then I recommend Tumblr, as I find its minimal interface relatively easy to learn.
+If you do not, then I recommend [Tumblr](https://www.tumblr.com/), as I find its minimal interface relatively easy to learn.
 Note that if you prefer, you may use a pseudonym for your blog username so that you are not personally identifiable on your blog.
 You will later be asked to post a link to your blog on our (secure) course Wiki so that I can link it to you for grading purposes.
 2. Make an initial post to your blog.
 Your initial post should include:
-   - A statement that the blog is being created for this course and will be used to post reflective writing on reading and discussion topics related to free and open source software (FOSS), software engineering and contemporary social and ethical issues in technology.
+   - A statement that the blog is being created for this course and will be used to post reflective writing on reading and discussion topics related to free and open source software (FOSS), software engineering and contemporary social, ethical and legal issues in technology.
    - Then also, respond in a few sentences to the prompt: "My plans after college are to:"

 ### Slack